douglasstarnes/mempy-flask-heroku/README.md

 Give your database a name and click the _Create_ button.

-You'll then see the deployments page again, with the newly created database.
+You'll see the deployments page again with the newly created database.

 ![New DB](readme_images/mempydemomongo.png)

 Now we need to create a new user for the database to access it remotely.
 Click on the new database.
 You'll see the following page.
-There will be a message that you should create a new user.
+There will be a message telling you to create a new user.
 Click the link that is highlighted to create a new user.

 ![Create new user](readme_images/createnewuser.png)